FlowRunner-AI/docs/automations/content/flow-management/flowappearance.md

 ## Looking Ahead

-While changing the title bar color is currently the extent of flow customization in Backendless Automations, this is just the beginning.
+While changing the title bar color is currently the extent of flow customization in FlowRunner™, this is just the beginning.
 We are excited about the future and are actively working on introducing more customization options.
 These forthcoming features will give you even more control over how your flows look and feel, ensuring your Backendless environment is as unique as your projects.

 For now, take advantage of this color customization feature to organize and beautify your workflow.
 A splash of color can make all the difference in creating a more enjoyable and efficient automation experience.